mcdexio/documents/en/mai.md

 - Checks signatures and verifies the integrity of orders
 - Computes the resulting state that would occur as a result of matching the passed in orders via a set of limit exchange matching engine rules (Buy, Sell, Mint, Redeem)
-- Delegates the actual settlement (a set of token transfers) to the Proxy

-### Proxy

-The Proxy contract is primarily designed to perform ERC20 to ERC20 token swaps and interact with MARKET Protocol to mint or redeem position tokens.
-It is responsible for actually settling the results of matching orders.
-One advantage of using the proxy contract for this is that it allows the Exchange contract to be upgraded without requiring users to waste gas on re-approvals and break the flow of the exchange.

-When a user places an order, the user's actual assets remain in their own address and can be freely controlled at any time until the order is matched (no deposit).
-Once an order is matched, the proxy contract then executes a transaction that transfers the assets of the trade.
-Each party of the trade receives their new assets in their address directly (no withdraw).

 ### Minting Pool